Collection

 Prioritizing Privacy

-A report from Janrain tells us that 77% of people would trust businesses more if they explained exactly how they used customer data.
+Salesforce reports that 71% of customers say they're more likely to trust a company with personal data if it's use is clearly explained.
 Pretty fair.
 There have been enough data-breach horror stories in the last 20 years to give even the most trusting folks pause when it comes to their data bopping around the web.

 A crucial part of using personalization to enhance customer experience is making sure that customer data is secure.
 You’re protecting them, and you’re protecting yourself.
 So, how does a CDP protect customer data?